‘200 Day-A-Year’ Bikini Model Sofia Jamora Gives Instagram An Eyeful Of Her Booty: ‘Lil Miss Attitude’

 As to her growing social media following, the model seemed taken aback at her own success.

 “It came as a surprise to me.
-It’s still very weird to wake up to more followers day by day but hopefully if I gain enough I could start promoting more charities and causes that are in need of attention as well as promoting my favorite brands,” she added.
+It’s still very weird to wake up to more followers day by day but hopefully if I gain enough I could start promoting more charities and causes that are in need of attention as well as promoting my favorite brands,” Sofia added.

-Sofia recently made The Inquisitr‘s headlines for baring a full-frontal and somewhat-exposing look at a fashion show.
+Sofia recently made The Inquisitr‘s headlines for baring a full-frontal — and somewhat exposing — look at a fashion show.
 Of course, the appearance was a classy one.